 While this website is also that of a reliable seller of papered Nihonto, there are also some excellent and very interesting articles as well as truly beautiful high resolution images.
 Nicely laid out site and a very enjoyable read.

-Trueswords sell a large variety of inexpensive Chinese made replicas, from $20 wall hangers to low and mid level Musashi swords ranging from the $50 to $180 price point, many of which have been proven to be considerably more reliable than expected.
+Trueswords sell a large variety of inexpensive replicas, from $20 wall hangers to low and mid level Musashi swords ranging from the $50 to $180 price point, many of which have been proven to be considerably more reliable than many people have expected them to be.
 The best place for an enthusiast on a real shoe string budget or the backyard sword enthusiast looking for a light duty cutter.

 James Williams Budgei Trading Company takes Hanwei blades are considered by many collectors to be the pinnacle of the production sword market.
 Their Katana are customer made for them by Hanwei and feature some of the most stringent QC inspections in the business.
 While there can often be lengthy wait times, most agree that it is well worth it for the final result.